vcedricc/Portfolio/README.md

 Responsive Project

-Client search site (not made for a job)
+Client search site (not made for job search)